Skip the navigation menu

 Do you watch streaming video services like Netflix and Disney+ at 4K resolution or play multiplayer online games?
 Those use a lot more bandwidth, so you’ll need a higher-speed plan if you don’t want to run into issues with stuttering video or jumpy games.

 The number of people in your household also has a bearing on this.
-If you have 4 or 5 people, you’ll want a higher Mbps even if they each have relatively basic requirements.
+Even with basic tasks, if you have 4 or 5 people, you’ll want a higher Mbps—meaning that families have higher requirements from their internet plans than single people do.

 You can use an Mbps calculator to figure out exactly what you need, but the following are some general guidelines to follow: